susieor/susies_shop/README.md

 # susies_shop
-Created a custom database, added data, and performed analysis.
-Tasks included designing the schema, populating with values, and analysing insights such as spending patterns and peak purchase days.
-Evaluated customer behaviour and revenue to gain actionable insights.
+## Project Description
+In this project, I designed and created a custom database, populated it with data, and carried out various analyses.
+The workflow involved:

+Setting up the database schema.
+Inserting data into the database.
+Conducting analyses to extract insights.
+Key analyses included examining spending patterns, identifying peak purchase days, and analysing customer behaviour.